-In a way, this novel scattered the seeds of justice in the minds of those who read it then.
-Careful readers grew in their own “moral courage” because of this book, that’s where a truly “great book” can take us.
+This novel scattered the seeds of justice in the minds of those who read it then.
+Careful readers grew in their own “moral courage” because of this book; that’s where a truly “great book” can take us.

-Interestingly, Harper Lee had another unpublished book that extended the narrative of Atticus Finch and Scout into the 1950’s.
-Somehow the text was left in a vault all these many years, and its existence only now has come to light.
+Interestingly, Harper Lee had another unpublished book that extended the narrative of Atticus Finch and Scout into the 1950s.
+The text was left in a vault all these many years, and its existence only now has come to light.

 This highly anticipated publication is set for July 14th, under the title “Go Set A Watchman.”
 The title comes Isaiah 21:6 — “For the Lord says, go set a watchman, let him declare what he sees.”

-At times we need a watchman, that moral compass like Atticus Finch, to see more clearly and help us to conduct our lives rightly, and to assure that the seeds of justice are sown far and wide.
+At times we need a guard, that moral compass like Atticus Finch, to see more clearly and help us to conduct our lives rightly and to assure that the seeds of justice are sown far and wide.

-This brings me to my second point about the “seeds of a new heaven and a new earth, the Kingdom of God.”
+My second point concerns the “seeds of a new heaven and a new earth, the Kingdom of God.”

 As you may know, our own “moral compass” Pope Francis later this week will publish his second encyclical letter entitled, “Be Praised, On the Care of our Common Home.”

 Of course, some Catholics may wonder why the pope is getting into issues of climate change and global warming.
-It’s important to know that our ecological concerns for the welfare of the planet flows for our own theology.
-Also, in the past twenty-years, both Saint Pope John II and Pope Benedict always wrote and spoke on behalf of these pressing issues of ecology and our stewardship for creation.
+It’s important to know that our ecological concerns for the welfare of the planet flow for our theology.
+Also, in the past twenty years, both Saint Pope John II and Pope Benedict wrote and spoke about the pressing issues of ecology and our stewardship for creation.

 According to theologian Walter Grazer, “Catholics see the Trinity as relational and social.
-And all of creation and life reflects this relational and social notion, so all creatures are intimately linked and share kinship.”
+And all of creation and life reflect this relational and social notion, so all creatures are intimately linked and share a kinship.”

-Be praised my Lord, through all your creatures, especially Brother Sun who brings day and gives light.
+Be praised my Lord, especially Brother Sun, who brings day and gives light through all your creatures.
 He is beautiful and radiant.

-Be praised, my Lord, through Sister Water, especially she is very useful, and precious and pure.
+Be praised, my Lord, through Sister Water, especially when she is very useful, precious, and pure.